What Is GROUP B STREPTOCOCCUS?

 - Is GBS dangerous to the pregnant woman?
 Usually, it does not cause serious illness.
 It is not a sexually transmitted disease.
 It is different from Group A Streptococcus that causes strep throat.

 - What is GBS colonization?
-In pregnant women GBS is most often found in the vagina and rectum.
+In pregnant women, GBS is most often found in the vagina and rectum.
 Usually, women who have the bacteria have no symptoms.
 They are said to be colonized.
-When bacteria cause symptoms, then an infection has taken place.
+When bacteria cause symptoms, then the infection has taken place.
 Many bacteria besides GBS normally colonize each of us.

 - How can GBS colonization affect my baby?
 A woman who is colonized with GBS during pregnancy can pass the GBS to her baby.
 Her baby may develop an infection, which occurs in 1-2 per colonized women.
 Infections are described as early or late.

 - Babies with early infections get sick within the first 7 days of life.
 Usually, it happens within the first 6 hours of life.
 Most babies with early infections get the GBS from their mothers during labor and delivery.
 Late infections occur after the first 7 days of life.
 Half the time, babies with late infections get the GBS from their mothers during labor and delivery.
 The rest of the time, they get the GBS from other sources, such as other people who are GBS carriers.
 GBS infections, both early and late, can be serious and can cause infection of the baby’s blood, lungs, or brain.
 Some babies even die from the infection.